ashishthomas/React-Logical-Qns-and-Ans/InterviewQns&Ans.md

 ## React Js Logiccal Interview Questions and Answers

-Q From the below sentence,
+Q1.
+From the below sentence,
 the banned word is 'test', print only repeated words from that sentence sentence = 'This is a test sentence and this test is only a test'